LeviMarvin/gocspd_pkg/README.md

 And you need an ocsp signing certificate for the responder.

 **IMPORTANT!**
-All certificate files must be encoded with PEM, All keys must is PKCS8 format and encoded with PEM.
+All certificate files must be encoded with PEM, All keys must are PKCS8 format and encoded with PEM.

 When program is running, it will create a http handle for accepting OCSP requests and sending OCSP responses.
 You can set binding IP by `-bind` arg to let it know what address should it listen. set listen port by `-port` arg.